solana-labs/solana/docs/src/tour-de-sol/registration/validator-registration-and-rewards-faq.md

 ## Is registration mandatory?

 Yes.
 Registration is mandatory.
-If you do not register before Stage 1 of the Tour de Sol, you cannot participate in the Tour de Sol.
+Registration is rolling, we host month-long Tour de SOL stages on a monthly basis and new participants will need to wait until the start of the next stage to be on-boarded.
 [Registration information lives here](how-to-register.md).

 ## Who’s eligible to participate?